Guac Camera Troubleshooting

 5. Navigate to the right and select Function settings (wrench icon)

-6. Go down and select Format Card
+6. Select Format Card

 7. Select OK to confirm